omussell/grim/hugo/content/implementation/index.md

 How do you rotate SSH host keys and update the SSHFP records in DNS(SEC)?

-requirement for renewal is initiated every x days/weeks host generates new host keys host connects to control machine, provides the new SSHFP values and asks for hosts SSHFP records to be updated control machine updates DNS zone info with new SSHFP values
+Requirement for renewal is initiated every x days/weeks host generates new host keys host connects to control machine, provides the new SSHFP values and asks for hosts SSHFP records to be updated control machine updates DNS zone info with new SSHFP values